TransMac

 data on the disk will be destroyed.

-NOTE: Restoring a large dmg file to a flash drive may take a long time.
+NOTE: Burning a large DMG/ISO file to a flash drive may take a long time.

 Saving an image of a disk: